Extends and enhances TinyMCE, the WordPress Visual Editor.

-These styles (just the classes) are imported from your current theme editor-style.css file.
+These styles are imported from your current theme editor-style.css file.
 However some themes do not have this functionality.
 For these themes TinyMCE Advanced has the option to let you add a customized editor-style.css and import it into the editor.

-Log out of WordPress, clear your browser cache, quit and restart the browser and try again.
-If that does not work, there may be a caching proxy or network cache somewhere between you and your host.
+Change some buttons on one of the toolbars, save your changes, clear your browser cache, and try again.
+If that does not work try reloding the Edit page several times while holding down Shift or Ctrl.
+There may also be a network cache somewhere between you and your host.
 You may need to wait for a few hours until this cache expires.

 Make sure the "Disable the visual editor when writing" checkbox under "Users - Your Profile" is not checked.

-Click the "Remove Settings" button on the plugin settings page and then set the buttons again and save.
+Click the "Restore Default Settings" button on the plugin settings page and then set the buttons again and save.

 Got something to say?
 Need help?